dbatbold/beep/README.md

 ```
 Beep notation
 =============
-To play music with beep, music notation need to be converted into text that computer program can read.
+To play music with beep, music notation needs to be converted into text that a computer program can read.
 Beep uses its own notation called beep notation.
 All piano octaves are divided into computer keyboard keys with similar layout.
 All 88 piano keys can be written as below.
 ```
 H0,l.HLq2w3er5t6y7ui9o0p[=]azsxcfvgbnjmk,l.HRq2w3er5t6y7ui9o0p[=]azsxcfvgbnjmk,l.H7q2w3er5t6y7ui
 ```